Simdega: Health

 St. Anne Dispensary and Nursing Home run by the "Daughter of St. Anne" at Church Road, Simdega.
 Shanti Bhavan Medical Centre a super- specialty Hospital at Biru, Simdega modelled on Christian Medical College & Hospital has been established by Calvary Gospel Ministry, USA. providing the best of medical facilities in collaboration with Christian Medical College & Hospital, Vellore, Tamil Nadu.The Hospital have medical experts from India and abroad.A new medical college and nursing school is also proposed to be opened in the hospital.

-Banking and other services

-Banking services

-The city has many public sector as well as private sector banks including Canara Bank, State Bank of India, Bank of India, Central Bank of India, Allahabad Bank, Bank of Baroda, Union Bank, UCO Bank, Punjab National Bank,Jharkhand Rajya Gramin Bank, HDFC Bank, ICICI Bank, IDBI Bank and AXIS Bank.

-Postal services

-The city has good network of India Post.
-The Head Post Office is located near Gandhi Maidan, Main Road, Simdega.

-Telecom

-The city is served by the state owned telecom company Bharat Sanchar Nigam Limited along with Bharti Airtel, Vodafone India Jio Telenor and Idea Cellular.
-High speed broadband is available in the city.

 Demographics

 According to the 2011 Census of India, Simdega had a total population of 42,944 of which 21,884 (51%) were males and 21,060 (49%) were females.
-Population in the age range 0-6 years was 5,421.
+Population in the age range 0–6 years was 5,421.
 The total number of literate persons in Simdega was 32,067 (85.46% of the population over 6 years.